J-Etienne1/J-Etienne1/README.md

 ### Hi there 👋

-QA Engineer and aspiring Dev studying Computer Science at TUD
+QA Engineer and aspiring Software Engineer studying Computer Science at TUD